Russia pledges to 'restore' military balance if U.S. quits nuclear arms pact

 MOSCOW (Reuters) - Russia said on Monday it would be forced to respond in kind to restore the military balance with the United States if President Donald Trump carried through on a threat to quit a nuclear arms treaty and began developing new missiles.

-But Moscow signaled it may be willing to give some ground, with a senior official telling Trump’s national security adviser that Russia was ready to address U.S. concerns about how the 1987 Intermediate-Range Nuclear Forces Treaty was being implemented.
+But Moscow signaled it may be willing to give some ground, with a senior official telling Trump’s national security adviser John Bolton that Russia was ready to address U.S. concerns about how the 1987 Intermediate-Range Nuclear Forces Treaty was being implemented.

+In Washington, the U.S. president reiterated his concern about the treaty, telling reporters: “Russia has not adhered to the agreement. ...
+When they do, then we’ll all be smart and we’ll all stop.”

+He said China, too, should be included in the accord and that until all sides stopped trying to develop new intermediate nuclear arms “there will be nobody that’s going to even be close to us.”

 Trump drew a warning of “military-technical” retaliation from Moscow after saying on Saturday that Washington would withdraw from the Cold War-era pact which rid Europe of land-based nuclear missiles.